-(5) If the motion to set aside business is carried in the affirmative, the debate shall proceed.
+(5) If the motion to set aside business is carried, the debate shall proceed.
 No Member shall speak for more than ten minutes in debate pursuant to this Rule, and the debate shall conclude:

 Conclusion of debate

 - (a) when all Members wishing to speak have spoken; or - (b) at the usual hour of adjournment, whichever occurs first.